athertahir/development-with-wildfly/Lab Guides/md files/Chapter11/Episode_7_Openshift.md

 The dependencies that share the same thread pool are configurable.
 As a result, you are able to tune bulkheading behavior according to your architecture.
-Such a configuration is done using Hystrix group mechanism, which we will show you in the examples later in this chapter.
+Such a configuration is done using Hystrix group mechanism, which we will show you in the examples later in this episode.

 So, we already know that the invocation may fail or be forced to fail by Hystrix.
 But, what happens in that scenario?
 The mechanism that is